Tutorials3 min read

 How to Photograph Salads and Bowls on a Phone (So They Look Fresh)

-A restaurant checklist to photograph salads and bowls: keep greens vibrant, avoid flat lighting, and shoot angles that read clearly as thumbnails.
+A restaurant checklist to photograph salads, grain bowls, poke, and similar items: keep greens vibrant, avoid flat lighting, and shoot angles that read clearly as thumbnails.

 TL;DR